SpenceKonde/megaTinyCore/README.md

 ### BOD configuration options
 These parts officially support BOD trigger levels of 1.8V, 2.6V, and 4.2V, with Disabled, Active, and Sampled operation options for when the chip is in Active and Sleep modes - Disabled uses no extra power, Active uses the most, and Sampled is in the middle.
 See the datasheet for details on power consumption and the meaning of these options.
 You must do Burn Bootloader to apply this setting.
 #### Unofficial BOD levels
 Between the initial header file and preliminary datasheet release, and the most recent versions of each, several BOD settings (which were described as "unqualified" in the release notes- which I belive means they were not tested or guaranteed to behave correctly) were removed from the datasheet and io.h files.
-These are still supported by the dropdown menu, but (as of 2.0.4 - the first version that has the new headers) are marked as such in the submenu. **it is currently undecided whether the `_gc` enum entries will be added back for 2.0.4** *When using these, proper operation should not be counted on without doing your own testing*
+These are still supported by the dropdown menu, but (as of 2.0.4 - the first version that has the new headers) are marked as such in the submenu.
+Note that the new headers no longer provide the `*_gc` enum entries for these BOD levels. *When using these, proper operation should not be counted on without doing your own testing*

 ### Link-time Optimization (LTO) support
 This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the 0-series and 1-series ATtiny parts also support LTO, so there is no need to make it optional as was done with ATtinyCore.